-On this week’s Frequent Miler on the Air, Greg and I discuss a number of key topics, highlighted by a trip down manufactured spending’s memory lane, reviewing the many amazing opportunities that have come and gone over the past decade as we discuss whether or not MS is dead for good.
+On this week’s Frequent Miler on the Air, Greg and I discuss a number of key topics, highlighted by a trip down memory lane, reviewing the many amazing opportunities that have come and gone over the past decade as we discuss whether or not increased spending techniques are dead for good.
 I make a case as to why Greg’s newly-increased IHG value may be flawed, we talk Greg’s pandemic vacation and whether he’d do it again and more.
 Watch, listen, or read this week’s Frequent Miler week in review.

 FM on the Air Podcast

 For those who would rather listen than watch, the audio of our weekly broadcast is available on all popular podcast platforms, including:

 You can even listen right here in this browser: